These Black Women Went Into Debt Living The "Soft Life". Are Luxury Beauty Standards To Blame?

 AdvertisementADVERTISEMENT

 For Elyse, the pressure to maintain her luxury lifestyle became so routine that booking an expensive holiday with friends became an automatic decision.
-It wasn’t until the reality of monthly payments set in—on top of beauty upkeep — that the squeeze on her finances became apparent.
-Elyse says she would spend £80 on nail infills and pedicures ($102), £15 on eyebrow waxing and tinting ($19), £55 on waxing ($70), £80 to £120 on hair styling ($102 to $153), and much more each month.
+It wasn’t until the reality of monthly payments set in—on top of beauty upkeep—that the squeeze on her finances became apparent.
+Elyse says she would spend £80 on nail infills and pedicures, £15 on eyebrow waxing and tinting, £55 on waxing, £80 to £120 on hair styling, and much more each month.
 “There was literally no surplus income after I'd paid all my bills,” says Elyse.
-“I didn’t have the money to socialize, do my beauty treatments and other stuff — something had to give.”
+“I didn’t have the money to socialise, do my beauty treatments and other stuff— something had to give.”

 How do you stop overspending when the cost of being seen, desirable and considered “that girl” feels non-negotiable?
 The answer lies in understanding the relationship between our spending habits and the way we feel about ourselves.